 Slavery in Africa: A dialogue between Europe and Africa

-Since 2017, the HLCES is a member of SLAFNET (Slavery in Africa: A dialogue between Europe and Africa).
+July 2017 – July 2020 the HLCES was a member of SLAFNET (Slavery in Africa: A dialogue between Europe and Africa).

 Over the past couple decades the study of slavery and the slave trade has attracted increasing attention among scholars of Africa.
 The current revival of slavery studies in Africa can also be attributed to the increasing visibility, in various African states, of social and political conflicts rooted in the vestiges of slavery and servility.
 The social, religious, and political ideologies that entrenched hierarchies within African communities are being contested, and the memories of oppressed groups are entering the domain of public debate.
 SLAFNET aims to build on this momentum and contribute to research on slavery in Africa through the development of a pioneering collaborative and networking team of African and European specialists and students.